capprogram/2017bootcamp-general/MonteCarloTutorial/MonteCarloMethodsTutorial.md

 There are two ways to generate random numbers:

-- .physical measurements that are expected to be random (e.g., coin flips)
+- physical measurements that are expected to be random (e.g., coin flips)
-- .computational algorithms that produce long sequences of apparently random results, in fact completely determined by an initial &quot;seed&quot; value
+- computational algorithms that produce long sequences of apparently random results, in fact completely determined by an initial &quot;seed&quot; value

 The latter are often called _pseudo-random_ number generators.

-Please look over the description of the &quot;random&quot; package for python here: [http://docs.python.org/2/library/random.html](http://docs.python.org/2/library/random.html)
+Look over the description of the &quot;random&quot; package for python here: [http://docs.python.org/2/library/random.html](http://docs.python.org/2/library/random.html)

-(Check out the Mersenne Twister on the internet – it&#39;s not an amusement park ride!)
+Check out the Mersenne Twister on the internet – it&#39;s not an amusement park ride!

 **Exercise 1:** Use _random.random_ to generate a variable x consisting of 10 random numbers between 0 and 1.
 Repeat to create a second random variable y, and plot x and y against each other.
 Verify that there is no correlation.